 The fundamental difference between the two theories, Johnson argued, did not stem from any particular historical narrative, but rather from what kinds of causes would be allowed in scientific explanation and what would count as evidence.
 Epistemology — namely, what can be known empirically, and what counts as a scientific explanation — is what truly cuts the origins issue at its joints.1

 This reading of the debate reflects what I had earlier published (in 1999 and 2002) about the question.
 Acceptance of methodological naturalism (MN) — namely, the philosophical rule that “the statements of science must invoke only natural things and processes”2 — separates, on the one hand, the intelligent design community, young-Earth and old-Earth creation, and those forms of theistic evolution where design is empirically detectable, from, on the other hand, textbook neo-Darwinism, all alternative theories of evolution, and theistic evolution where design cannot in principle be detected.
 (See Figure 1.)
-I struggled to make this distinction while being interviewed for IGH, but my answers didn’t survive editing.

-Nonetheless, that divide — MN or not — is where the origins issue is truly joined.
+That divide — MN or not — is where the origins issue is truly joined.
 Notice what happens, however (see Figure 2), if we classify theories according to the time scale they adopt.
 What are actually entirely different theories, resting on opposing philosophies of science, end up lumped together.

 If we can detect design, the evidence has a chance to speak for itself.
 If we cannot detect design, it really doesn’t matter what the evidence is, no matter how dramatic.
 Therefore every other question, including the time scale, lies downstream of this fundamental distinction.